jmanchuck/Minesweeper/README.md

 board = Board(n size, number of bombs)
 ```

-Left click to open a cell, right click to flag a cell and middle click to auto reveal neighbours of a cell when its neighbours have been flagged.
+Left click to open a cell, right click to flag a cell and left click an already open cell to auto reveal neighbours when all its neighbours have been flagged.

 ## Change Log